TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training: Evaluation Results

 \subsection{Image Editing}

 \Cref{tab:editing} summarizes instruction-based image editing performance across GEdit-Bench (English and Chinese) and ImgEdit, covering both single-turn and multi-turn editing scenarios.

-First, \textbf{Emu3.5 emerges as the strongest overall editing model}.
+First, Emu3.5 emerges as the strongest overall editing model.
 It achieves the best overall scores on both GEdit-EN (7.56) and GEdit-CN (7.56), as well as the highest performance across all ImgEdit metrics, including SingleTurn (4.24), MultiTurn (4.89), and UGE (4.88).
 Notably, Emu3.5 also attains the highest semantic correctness scores (7.64 EN, 7.62 CN), indicating strong capability in faithfully executing complex editing instructions while maintaining competitive perceptual quality.
 Second, \textbf{a consistent semantic correctness-perceptual quality (SC--PQ) gap reveals a key limitation}.
 OmniGen2 shows the largest disparity (e.g., 6.49 vs.\ 7.18 in English), indicating that it often preserves visual realism while failing to apply the intended semantic modification.
 Bagel exhibits a smaller but still noticeable gap, while Emu3.5 and DeepGen maintain tighter alignment between SC and PQ.
 This pattern suggests that \textit{semantic editing accuracy and perceptual quality preservation rely on partially decoupled capabilities}, and that current architectures tend to optimize the latter more reliably than the former.
 Third, \textbf{multi-turn editing further amplifies model differences}.
-On ImgEdit, Emu3.5 significantly outperforms all other models in both single-turn and multi-turn settings, with the largest margin observed in multi-turn editing (4.89 vs.\ 4.45 for Bagel and 3.27 for OmniGen2).
+On ImgEdit, Emu3.5 significantly outperforms all other models in both single-turn and multi-turn settings, with the largest margin observed in multi-turn editing (4.89 vs.\ 4.45 for Bagel, 3.27 for OmniGen2, and only 2.82 for Ovis-U1).
+The contrast is particularly pronounced for Ovis-U1, which is competitive in single-turn editing (3.97) and on GEdit-EN overall (7.13), yet drops sharply once edits must be sustained over multiple turns---suggesting that single-turn editing strength does not automatically translate into reliable state tracking.
 This indicates stronger consistency and state tracking across sequential edits, a critical requirement for real-world interactive editing systems.
 Additionally, \textbf{cross-lingual performance is generally stable but model-dependent}.
 DeepGen and Emu3.5 show consistent performance across English and Chinese, with only marginal variations, suggesting robust multilingual instruction following.
 In contrast, OmniGen2 exhibits a noticeable drop in Chinese semantic correctness (6.49 $\to$ 6.25), indicating weaker cross-lingual alignment.
 Bagel shows slight improvement in Chinese, potentially reflecting differences in training data composition.
 Finally, \textbf{Editing performance highlights a broader generation--manipulation distinction}.
 While several models achieve strong perceptual quality, only a subset (notably Emu3.5 and DeepGen) can reliably perform precise semantic modifications, especially under multi-step editing.
 This suggests that instruction-based editing requires not only generative capacity but also fine-grained control and instruction grounding, which remain underdeveloped in many current UMMs.